-Figure 1: Time series of egg abundance index.
-Nominal index and two standardized indices one of which incorporate the effect of misidentification to chub mackerel (chub's effect +) and the other not (chub's effect -) are shown.
+Figure 2: Time series of egg abundance indices.
+Nominal index and standardized index are shown.
+This standardization incorporates the effect of species misidentification of chub mackerel as blue mackerel, which is a reason why standardized values are lower than nominal values in most years typically 2018.
 See Kanamori et al. (2021) for details.